A $p$-adic ($p\equiv 3\pmod 4$) depth-$5$ supercongruence for Gaussian $p$-th power sums over a square: Introduction

 Determining $S_k(R)$ is a natural extension of the classical power-sum problem over finite fields and residue rings, and it has been studied in generality for finite commutative unital rings; see, for instance, \cite{ayuso2015staudt} and the refinements in \cite{grau2017power}.
 In the Gaussian setting, one considers

-Ayuso--Grau--Oller-Marc\'en \cite{ayuso2015staudt} obtained a von Staudt-type description of $\mathbf{G}_n(k)\bmod k$ for not necessarily prime $k$ (see also \cite{khare2019carlitz} for Carlitz Staudt-type results in finite rings).
+Ayuso--Grau--Oller-Marc\'en \cite{ayuso2015staudt} obtained a von Staudt-type description of $\mathbf{G}_n(k)\bmod k$, for $k$ not necessarily prime (see also \cite{khare2019carlitz} for Carlitz Staudt-type results in finite rings).

+In particular, they develop a Gaussian analogue of the Carlitz--von Staudt theory: for general moduli $n$ they obtain an explicit congruence for the sum of $k$-th powers in the finite ring \(\ZZ_n[i]\), describing its residue class modulo $n$ by an explicit expression determined by the prime divisors of $n$ satisfying certain congruence conditions (in particular, by primes in specific congruence classes modulo $4$).
+As a consequence, they give an explicit criterion for when the \emph{diagonal values} satisfy \(n\mid \G_k(n)\), and they prove that the set of such $n$ has an asymptotic density which they compute numerically to six digits.

-The present paper has a different emphasis: we fix a prime $p$ and study the \emph{$p$-adic depth} of $\mathbf{G}_k(p)$ inside $\ZZ[i]$.
+We have a different emphasis: we fix a prime $p$ and study the \emph{$p$-adic depth} of $\mathbf{G}_k(p)$ inside $\ZZ[i]$.
 Over a ring of characteristic $p$ it is often natural (and frequently forced by symmetry) that $S_k(R)$ vanishes in $R$, i.e.\ the corresponding lift is divisible by $p$.
 Our goal is to quantify and explain \emph{higher} divisibility: we ask for the largest $m$ such that

 in other words, we seek \emph{supercongruences} for Gaussian power sums.
 In the case $k=p$, we show that the depth can be unexpectedly large and is governed by the splitting behavior of $p$ in $\ZZ[i]$ together with a Bernoulli obstruction (at index $p-3$) in the inert case.